How to Get Rid of Pond Algae Without Killing Fish

 Understanding Algae in Ponds: Types and Causes

 Before we get into how to get rid of algae in a pond, it’s important to know what kind of algae you’re dealing with.
-Algae isn’t always bad — but when it gets out of control, it becomes a problem.
+Algae isn’t always bad, but it becomes a problem when it gets out of control.

 Common types of pond algae: